Ptr-srix4k/pn532-srix4k-library-arduino/README.md

 1. Install Adafruit libraries for PN532 from https://github.com/adafruit/Adafruit-PN532
 2. Copy the two files "Adafruit_PN532.c++" and "Adafruit_PN532.h" inside the Adafruit arduino libray folder
    for example : Arduino\libraries\Adafruit_PN532
-3. Use the sketch called "SRIX4k" to test the library
+3. Use the sketch called "SRIX4k.ino" to test the library

+WARNING <br />
+I have tested the library only for I2C mode (the sketch is already set with I2C mode).
+I am not sure that this library works also for SPI.